BSIP VEM / SCIENCE PHOTO LIBRARY BSIP VEM / SCIENCE PHOTO LIBRARY

 Lassa fever virus.
 Coloured transmission electron micrograph (TEM) of a single Lassa virus, cause of Lassa fever.
-It belongs to the Arenaviridae group of viruses.
-Here, the virus is stained negatively to show surface spikes (yellow) which assist the virus to infect its host cells.
+It contains RNA (ribonucleic acid) genetic material and belongs to the Arenavirus group of viruses.
+Ribosome-like particles can be seen within the central dark green region of the virus.
+On the surface are proteins, enabling the virus to attach to host cells.
 Lassa fever occurs in West Africa.
 Rats harbour the virus which is spread by inhaling rat urine, or coughed droplets of infected patients.
 High fever, headache and severe muscular pain result, and death may occur due to heart or kidney failure.
 Antiviral drugs may be of assistance.
-Magnification: x55,000 at 6x7cm size.
+Magnification unknown.

 Model release not required.
 Property release not required.